View General Health

 Non-standard severities are also displayed in this chart.

 • Top Messages: Displays the most frequently occurring log messages within the selected time range.
-Select the table icon or chart icon to switch between displaying this data as a table or line graph.
+Select the Show table icon (Show Table icon) or Show chart icon (Show Chart icon) to switch between displaying this data as a table or line graph.
 Enter a string in the search box to filter the body by that string.

 • Total Errors by Severity: Displays the volume of logs where severity is error or fatal, grouped by severity, for the selected time range.
-Select the table icon or chart icon to switch between displaying this data as a table or line graph.
+Select the Show table icon (Show Table icon) or Show chart icon (Show Chart icon) to switch between displaying this data as a table or line graph.

 • Top Errors: Displays the most frequently occurring errors within the selected time range.
-Select the table icon or chart icon to switch between displaying this data as a table or line graph.
+Select the Show table icon (Show Table icon) or Show chart icon (Show Chart icon) to switch between displaying this data as a table or line graph.
 Enter a string in the search box to filter the body by that string.

 Grouping & Filtering

-You can slice and dice visualizations in the Logs view by selecting options within the Group by and Filter by dropdowns.
+You can slice and dice visualizations in the Traces or Logs views by selecting options within the Group by and Filter by dropdowns.

 Group By